moT01/create-a-coderoad-tutorial/README.md

 - Go to GitHub and create a new repository for yourself named `first-tutorial`.
 - After you click create, it takes you to the repo.
 Copy the URL for the repo, it should look like: `https://github.com/your-username/first-tutorial.git`.
 - Open a terminal locally and find a place to clone your repo.
 Enter `git clone https://github.com/your-username/first-tutorial.git` with the repo URL you copied in place of that URL to clone it.
-- Create a `.gitignore` file in your repo and add this in it:
+- Create a `.gitignore` file in your repo and add this to it:
 ```md
 node_modules
 package-lock.json